Family Law - Child Support

-The noncustodial parent is notified in writing when the restriction is placed on his or her license.
-In order for the restriction to be removed, the noncustodial parent has to either pay the past due balance in full or enter into a written payment plan with DCS.
-If the noncustodial parent does not comply with the payment plan, DCS may request revocation of the driver’s license.
+The noncustodial parent is notified in writing when the restriction is placed on their license.
+For the restriction to be removed, the noncustodial parent has to either pay the past due balance in full or enter into a written payment plan with DCS.
+If the noncustodial parent does not follow the payment plan, DCS may request revocation of the driver’s license.

 Passport Denial Passport applications may be denied if noncustodial parents owe at least $2,500 in past due child support obligations.
 The U.S. State Department reviews passport applicants to see if they owe past due child support.
 The noncustodial parent must pay the past due support in full before the restriction will be lifted.